opengitorg/openmr-git-course/_episodes/03-history.md

 our file to the most recent version we committed to the repository by using:

 ```
-$ gedit paper.md		# Make some small edits to the file
+$ atom article.md		# Make some small edits to the file
-$ git checkout paper.md		# Discard edits we just made
+$ git checkout article.md		# Discard edits we just made
 ```
 {: .language-bash}